EnigmaticaModpacks/Enigmatica6/.github/README.md

 1. Download the [CurseForge App](https://curseforge.overwolf.com/) and [Git](https://git-scm.com/downloads) if you haven't already.
 2. Fork and clone the repository to the Instances folder of the CurseForge App, the default path is `C:\Users\{UserName}\Documents\Curse\Minecraft\Instances`.

-    _Note: If you've previously used the Twitch App the path will most likely be `C:\Users\{UserName}\Documents\Twitch\Minecraft\Instances`._
+    - _Note: If you've previously used the Twitch App the path will most likely be `C:\Users\{UserName}\Documents\Twitch\Minecraft\Instances`._

 3. Double click the script `InstanceSyncSetup.bat` to setup InstanceSync.
-It is found in the root folder.
+It is found in the `automation` folder.
-4. Pull.
-5. Open the CurseForge App and you should see the modpack.
+4. Open the CurseForge App and you should see the modpack.
 If you already had CurseForge App open, restart it.

 You're done!